 How are those New Year’s Eve resolutions going?
 Because mine are fine.
-I’ve decided to start jogging and, when I put my mind up to something, there’s nothing that can stop me.
+I’ve decided to start jogging, and when I put my mind up to something, there’s nothing that can stop me.
 Not even Mother Nature with her freezing-cold weather tricks.
+Contact us to learn more about london property rental

 I’d even go as far as to say that she motivates me to keep going as I explore new sides of my favorite city in winter.
 The ones I never noticed earlier because I thought it was too cold to get out there.